qgis2web/qgis2web/README.md

 <h1>qgis2web</h1>
-<p>QGIS plugin to export your project to an OpenLayers 3 or Leaflet webmap</p>
+<p>QGIS plugin to export your project to an OpenLayers 3 or Leaflet webmap.
+No
+server-side software required.</p>

 <h2>Installation</h2>
 <ul>